ICC sends team to Libya after delegation detained

 He said Aziz had confirmed in a telephone call that Taylor was "being held by Libyan authorities in Zintan and would be detained pending further inquiries," Carr said in a statement.

-"I raised Australia's concern for Ms Taylor's welfare and Mr Aziz assured me that she is safe and well," Carr said in the statement.
-"I emphasised our strong interest in seeing the matter resolved quickly and urged Mr Aziz to facilitate full consular access to Ms Taylor."
+"I raised Australia's concern for Ms Taylor's welfare and Mr. Aziz assured me that she is safe and well," Carr said in the statement.
+"I emphasized our strong interest in seeing the matter resolved quickly and urged Mr. Aziz to facilitate full consular access to Ms Taylor."

 Carr said he had also spoken to Taylor's husband and to the president of the International Criminal Court.